-- It is used in food industry as a sweetener and preservative
+It is used in the food industry as a sweetener and preservative

 - It is used in liqueurs as a thickening agent

 - It is not uncommon for glycerin to be used as a filler in low-fat food like cookies as a filler

-- It is used in the treatment of severe increased eye pressure
+- It is used in the treatment of severely increased eye pressure

 - It is used pharmaceutical industries in making of cough syrups

 - It is used in explosives such as dynamite

 - It is used as fill to damp vibrations in pressure gauge

 - It is used in film industries to avoid quick drying of water areas.